carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ### What is QIIME?
 [Benchmarking taxonomic assignments based on 16S rRNA gene profiling of the microbiota from commonly sampled environments](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5967554/)
-QIIME stands for Quantitative Insights Into Microbial Ecology, and is pronounced 'chime'.
-It is pipeline for performing microbiome analysis of DNA sequences.
+QIIME stands for Quantitative Insights Into Microbial Ecology and is pronounced 'chime'.
+It is a pipeline for performing microbiome analysis of DNA sequences.
 Some of the things QIIME can do for us include:

 * Quality filtering
 * OTU picking